Threat Intelligence: Difference Between Platforms and Providers

 - Context is king.
 When properly contextualized, threat intelligence becomes invaluable to security operations.
 Without context, it quickly becomes a tremendous burden.

 - Instead of thinking about threat intelligence, think about threat context.
 To qualify, incoming alerts must be relevant, contextualized, and in a format that is both easy to digest and easily actionable.
+Engaging with the cyber threat intelligence cycle can significantly aid in achieving this requisite contextualization, transforming raw data into actionable intelligence.

 The world of threat intelligence can be a bit confusing.